-Output mode: Controls whether the generated PDF file is in color or black and white.

-Generate property popups for front footprints: When enabled, interactive popups will be added to the generated PDF containing part information for each footprint on the front of the board.

-Generate property popups for back footprints: When enabled, interactive popups will be added to the generated PDF containing part information for each footprint on the back of the board.
+- Output mode: Controls whether the generated PDF file is in color or black and white. - Generate property popups for front footprints: When enabled, interactive popups will be added to the generated PDF containing part information for each footprint on the front of the board. - Generate property popups for back footprints: When enabled, interactive popups will be added to the generated PDF containing part information for each footprint on the back of the board.
+For details, see the Schematic Editor documentation. - Generate metadata from AUTHOR and SUBJECT variables: Sets the Author and Subject PDF document properties for the generated PDF based on the AUTHOR and SUBJECT project text variables, if you have defined them. - Single document: When enabled, each layers will be plotted as an individual sheet within a single PDF document.
+When disabled, each layer will be plotted as a separate PDF file.